Early Bird Specials -

-Today, our landings come to an end as we enter the Drake Passage for our return journey to South America.
+Enjoy a morning landing in Antarctica before commencing our 1.5-day crossing of the Drake Passage.
 With lectures and film presentations to complete our Antarctic experience, there is still plenty of time to enjoy the magic of Southern Ocean and the life that calls it home.
 There is time for reflection and discussion about what we have seen and experienced, and the impact this voyage has had on our attitude to life.

-During the early morning, we cruise up the Beagle Channel, before quietly slipping into dock in Ushuaia, where we will be free to disembark around 8.00 am.
-Farewell your expedition team and fellow passengers as we all continue our onward journeys, hopefully with a newfound sense of the immense power of nature.
-A transfer to downtown Ushuaia before continuing to the airport is included in the cost of the voyage.
+During the early morning, we quietly slipping into dock in Punta Arenas, where we begin disembarking at around 8.00 am.
+Farewell your expedition team and fellow travellers as we all continue our onward journeys, hopefully with a newfound sense of the immense power of nature.
+A transfer to your hotel in Punta Arenas or to the airport is included in the cost of the voyage.

 For Ushuaia round trip voyages -